ZhuangLab/storm-analysis/doc/source/analysis.rst

 It accepts either EMCCD or sCMOS camera data.

-Like ``Pupil Function`` it was written primarily to test our claim that (Cubic) splines are the most efficient way to represent an arbitrary microscope PSF.
+Like ``Pupil Function`` it was written primarily to test our claim that (cubic) splines are the most efficient way to represent an arbitrary microscope PSF.

 L1H